 where N.N represents the version number of the PEFF format, most likely 1.0.
 Parsers SHOULD check this value and compare it to what they are prepared to interpret;

-It MAY be followed by one of more general comment lines, which have each the following format:
+It MAY be followed by one of more general comment lines, which each have the following format:

 # GeneralComment=value (where value is a string of text)

-If there is one GeneralComment, it MUST not be empty
+If there is a GeneralComment, it MUST not be empty

-The format of the sequence database description blocks is the following:
+The format of the sequence database description blocks is as follows:

-All lines of a sequence database description block contain one piece of information
+All lines of a sequence database description block contain one piece of information.

 Each piece of information MUST have the following format: